 We believe that in order to create a truly native user experience with your application, your development tools need to let you work with the native widgets and infrastructure of the platform.
 No matter how much effort is put into "one size fits all" libraries, no cross-platform button will ever truly feel like a standard Windows button, like a standard Mac button, like a standard iOS button.
 In order to treat your customers to a truly native application, you need to choose a development tool chain that lets you work against the native platform.

-Currently, such tool chains include .NET/WPF, Metro/WinRT, Delphi/VCL (for Windows), Objective-C/Xcode (for Mac and iOS), MonoMac and MonoTouch (for Mac and iOS, respectively), Java (for Android) or MonoDroid (also for Android).
+Currently, such toolchains include .NET/WPF, Metro/WinRT, Delphi/VCL (for Windows), Objective-C/Cocoa (for Mac and iOS), MonoMac and MonoTouch (for Mac and iOS, respectively), Java (for Android) or MonoDroid (also for Android).

-It goes without saying that here at RemObjects we try to support developers with all of these tool chain choices.
-On the compiler side with Oxygene, we don't have full coverage, but we can provide support for .NET and WinRT, all the Mono variations, as well as native Java/Android with Oxygene for Java and Mac and iOS with project "Nougat".
-With our Data Abstract product suite, we have you covered on literally each and every one of the combinations listed above.
+It goes without saying that here at RemObjects we try to support developers with all of these toolchain choices.
+Both with our compilers (Oxygene, RemObjects C# and Swift) and with our Data Abstract product suite, we have you covered on literally each and every one of the combinations listed above.

 Back in the day when Win32 was the gold standard of operating system APIs (and before), developer tools needed to provide strong abstraction layers for developers to work against — because the OS APIs themselves were so basic that working against them directly was akin to working in assembly language (or was, in fact, working in assembly).